bswck/lazyassign/README.md

 def factory(scope):
     return "hello"

-# if once is True, the factory is called once and reused in every child scope.
+# if once is True, the factory is called once and the injected object is reused in every child scope.
 # once doesnt matter for global scope setting which makes the injection
 # object unretrievable after first reference (the given variable names are assigned the injected object
 # and the injection object gets freed)